wikimedia/analytics-refinery/oozie/data_quality_stats/README.md

 # Data quality stats

 This collection of jobs extracts data quality stats from various hive tables and writes them to the data quality stats table.
+Then applies an anomaly detection algorithm based on RSVD to them and sends alerts whenever they are anomalous.

 ## Bundles
 There is one bundle per granularity.
 The possible granularities are: hourly,